saferpay/jsonapi/texts/ChapterTransaction.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">Current status of the capture (PENDING is only used for paydirekt at the moment).</div>
+	<div style="padding-bottom: 10px">Current status of the capture.
+(PENDING is only used for paydirekt at the moment)</div>
 	<i class="small text-muted">
 Possible values: PENDING, CAPTURED.<br />
 			</i>